chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - creates an empty file called 'hello'

-5-execute - adds execute permission to the owner of the file 'hello'.
+5-execute - adds execute permission to the owner of the file 'hello' and gives group and users read-only permission.

+6-multiple_permissions - adds exec permission to owner and group owner, and read-only permission to other users.